Welcome to Vermeulen Attorneys

-At Vermeulen Attorneys, our team of specialists takes pride in providing service that is competent, efficient, and transparent.
-Our dedicated team of attorneys, candidate attorneys, debt collection agents and paralegals are committed to ensuring that our clients’ best interests are looked after.
+Our team of specialists takes pride in providing service that is competent, efficient, and transparent.
+Our dedicated team of attorneys, candidate attorneys, debt collection agents and paralegals are committed to ensuring that our clients’ interests are protected.

 Areas of Practice